khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 This is reccomended for most cases but can clutter up the codebase if overused.
 If you find yourself adding too many of these classes and want a cleaner approach, you can use `@apply` instead.

-### CSS Apply
+### CSS apply

-This is a little more complex than adding the classes but produces the same result.
-Instead of adding the util classes directly to the element, you can `@apply` them in the (S)CSS.
+This is a little more complex than adding the classes directly to the element, but produces the same result.
+Instead of adding the utility classes directly to the element, you can `@apply` them in SCSS.

 ```html
 <span class="exampleText">This text will be a subtle gray color, truncated to fit its container.</span>